 - Minimum Statutory Payment - paid to the Commonwealth’s Department of Revenue and returned to the general fund of the city or town where the project is located.

 - Negotiated Payment: paid directly to the city or town, and local officials have wide latitude in determining the amount of this payment.

 - Excess Income Payment: as “limited dividend corporations” any excess profits above 8% ROI must be returned to the city or town up to the level of tax that would have been assessed if the property were a non-121A entity.

 Property that is under a 121A Agreement does not have its value counted in assessments of municipal land.

-The statute and regulations assign specific responsibilities to a number of different local officials.
-The local Chief Executive Officer (CEO), the City Council, the Board of Assessors, and the Planning Board all have legally defined roles in the c.121A approval process.
+The statute and regulations assign specific responsibilities to a number of different local officials, which all have legally defined roles in the c.121A approval process.
 Generally, the Board of Assessors has played the dominate role in negotiating the level of payments to be made under Section 6A of c.121A.

-A 121A entity is required to sign two agreements, one with the municipality and one with DHCD.
-The agreement signed with the municipality is known as a 6A Agreement because it is described in Section 6A of c.121A.
+A 121A entity is required to sign two agreements, one with the city or town and one with DHCD.
+The agreement signed with the city or town is known as a 6A Agreement because it is described in Section 6A of c.121A.
 The agreement signed with DHCD is known as the 18C Regulatory Agreement because it is described in Section 18C of c.121A.

 After DHCD has reviewed and approved the application, the 18C Regulatory Agreement is executed, the letter of approval is issued and the Secretary of State approves the formation of the Urban Redevelopment Corporation.